Aditya315/Verification_AMBA-APB/README.md

  **PCLK:** The rising edge of PCLK times all transfers on the APB.
  **PRESETn:** Connected directly to System bus.
 The APB reset signal is active [LOW](#LOW).
  **PADDR:** 32 bit address bus and is driven by thr peripheral bus bridge unit.
  **PENABLE:** This signal indicates the second and subsequent cycles of an APB transfer.
  **PSEL:** Select, the APB bridge unit generates this signal to each peripheral bus slave.
 Slave device is selected and transfer is required.
  **PWRITE:**  APB write enables when [HIGH](#HIGH) and APB read enables when [LOW](#LOW).
  **PWDATA:**  32 bits Write data, driven by peripheral bus bridge unit during write cycle when PWRITE is [HIGH](#HIGH).
  **PREADY:**  Ready To extend an APB transfer.
- **PRDATA:**  32 bits Read data and PWRITE is LOW.
+ **PRDATA:**  32 bits Read data during read cycle when PWRITE is [LOW](#LOW).
- **PSLAVERR Slave error:** This signal indicates a transfer failure.